The best hotels in Eleuthera

 Cell coverage drops out between Governor's Harbour and Gregory Town on the interior road.
 BTC is the main carrier and works fine in towns, but plan offline maps before you drive anywhere remote.
 Also: Eleuthera runs on Bahamian time, which is not a cliché.
 Restaurants open when they open, and 'noon' at a roadside shack might mean 12:30 or 1pm.
 Build buffer into your days and you'll enjoy the pace.

-Eleuthera's best neighborhoods
+Eleuthera's best hotel regions

 Harbour Island is the headline act and worth every cent, but Central Eleuthera around Governor's Harbour gives you the real island without the ferry surcharge.
 Start there if you want value.
 Splash out on Harbour Island if you want the best beach in the Atlantic.